Engee documentation

 Details

-Specify the initial states of the internal shift register as a binary scalar or vector.
-Usage of single and double precision numbers is allowed, but they must still be equal to either 0.0 or 1.0.
-For vector inputs, the initial state length must be equal to the degree of the generating polynomial.
+Specify the initial states of the internal shift register in the form of a binary scalar or vector.
+The usage of single and double precision numbers is allowed, but they must still be equal to either 0.0, or 1.0.
+For vector inputs, the length of the initial state must be equal to the degree of the generating polynomial.

 Default value